 Victorian small and medium businesses with a WorkCover insurance policy are eligible for a free OHS consultancy through WorkSafe's OHS Essentials program.
 An independent OHS consultant will visit the workplace, help identify hazards and provide a tailored safety action plan.
 The consultant will also provide a follow-up service to check on progress with the plan.

 The consultant will explain the employer's obligations under the Occupational Health and Safety Act 2004 (OHS Act) and provide an overview of obligations under the Victorian Workplace Injury Rehabilitation and Compensation Act 2013.

-Apply for WorkSafe Victoria's OHS Essentials program on the WorkSafe website or by calling the WorkSafe Advisory Service on 1800 136 089.
+Apply for WorkSafe Victoria's OHS Essentials program on the WorkSafe website or by the WorkSafe Advisory Service.

 The WorkWell Toolkit is a free online tool.
 It helps employers reduce mental injury and promote safe and mentally healthy workplaces.

 The toolkit uses a step-by-step approach to support workplace leaders.
 It helps them make improvements to create environments where employees can thrive.